Eisfunke/overleaf/README.md

 This is a fork of Overleaf that we use on <https://tex.fachschaften.org>.
 The main change is that we added support for login via OpenID Connect.

-Note that this currently still has some stuff that's hardcoded for our use, e.g. the log-in page text, and it enables shell-escape.
+Note that this currently still has some stuff that's hardcoded for our use and it enables shell-escape.

 A mirror of this repo with CI that builds Docker images can be found at <https://gitlab.fachschaften.org/tudo-fsinfo/admin/overleaf>.